 Microsoft provides several resources for helping you co-author documents with others:

 If you are using Word's Track Changes features, you won't see markup when you edit the document from Teams or using Word Online:

 To use Track Changes markup/features, when you click Edit from Teams, select Open in Desktop App:

 Yes!
-If you want to be alerted when a file/folder is modified, follow these instructions to setup an alert for SharePoint Online document libraries, O365 Group or Team sites.
+If you want to be alerted when a file/folder is modified, follow these instructions to setup an alert for SharePoint Online document libraries, Microsoft Team or Group sites

 You can follow a channel to receive direct notifications whenever there's new channel activity.
 Use the Activity filter: Following to see activity in channels you are following.
 Here's more info from Microsoft on following and favoriting channels.